 Ogden is a larger medium-sized city located in the state of Utah.
 With a population of 85,444 people and 22 constituent neighborhoods, Ogden is the seventh largest community in Utah.

-Unlike some cities, Ogden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ogden are a mix of both white- and blue-collar jobs.
+Ogden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ogden is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ogden who work in office and administrative support (13.40%), sales jobs (10.21%), and food service (7.23%).

-The percentage of adults in Ogden who are college-educated is close to the national average for all communities of 21.84%: 18.81% of the adults in Ogden have a bachelor's degree or advanced degree.
+The education level of Ogden citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.81% of adults 25 and older in Ogden have a college degree.

 The per capita income in Ogden in 2010 was $19,513, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $78,052 for a family of four.
 However, Ogden contains both very wealthy and poor people as well.